datagrok-ai/public/help/develop/how-to/test-packages.md

 * **Optional Flags**: You can use optional flags to customize the testing process:
   * `--skip-build` skips the build step.
   * `--skip-publish` skips the publishing step.
-  * `--csv` if you want to save test results.
-It saves the report as a CSV file in your package folder.
+  * `--csv` saves the report as a CSV file in your package folder.
   * `--gui` to see test execution in action.
 It disables the headless browser mode, aiding in test debugging.

   You can find all avalilable flags in this [table](https://github.com/datagrok-ai/public/blob/master/tools/README.md?plain=1#L122).